Ways to SEO Infographics Like a Genius

 • Social Media Presence: When your brand has an official page on FacebookTwitterLinkedIn, etc.

-• Review Sites & Business directors: When your brand has a claimed and active page on relevant reviews sites and business directory listings.
+• Review Sites & Business Directories: When your brand has a claimed and active page on relevant review sites and business directory listings.

-• Co-Citations: When your business gets mentioned without getting linked to.
+• Co-Citations: When your business gets mentioned without getting linked to it.
 Google likely looks at non-hyperlinked brand mentions as a brand signal.

 Why do you need to band signals?
 The more your brand name is mentioned in external sources, the more Google perceives it as credible — which improves search results.